 One fateful day, I was involved in an accident at work.
 The result was a back injury that included disc herniation, stenosis, and a few other issues.
 I tried to push through my injury, but when my back started to give me too much pain, it caused me to lose my job.
 I was devastated.
 This was my dream job, and I lost it.

 Losing my job forced me to move back into my parents’ house, and on top of that, all the medical bills were a significant problem.
 Everything piled up and to deal with the stress; I stopped caring.
 I stopped caring about CrossFit.
 I stopped caring about exercising.
 I stopped caring about my nutrition.
 I stopped caring about finding a new job.
 I stopped caring about my dogs.
 I stopped caring about my clients and their dogs.
 I stopped caring about trying to fix my back.
 I stopped caring about living.

 I fell into a nasty, extreme depression.
 I became suicidal.
-I made the mistake of telling someone I was about to commit suicide; I got taken away by police, handcuffed and all, to a psychiatric hospital.
+I told someone I was about to commit suicide which lead to being taken away by police, handcuffed and all, to a psychiatric hospital.
 I had fallen into one of the deepest, scariest pits of my life.

 As I was going through this depression, I started drinking a lot.
 Slowly, I started gaining weight.
 Once I realized how much weight I was gaining, I was shocked; I never thought any of this would happen to me.
 I realized I needed to do something, but I didn’t care enough at the time.